PhilipYip1988/python-tutorials/011_classes/readme.md

 The homeowner of ```house000``` may want to rent out a bedroom in their house and may have to list it with the following attributes ```house000.nrooms``` and ```house000.bedroomsize``` for example.
 The dot syntax ```.``` once again indicates that the attribute is being read from the object ```house000```.
 Usually if an attribute is altered, it'll be altered via a function and not reassigned directly.
 For example if the ```house000.nrooms``` attribute is altered, it'll typically be altered by using a function for example ```house000.buildextension()```.

+# object Class

+In Python, everything is based around the concept of an object and there is a generic ```object``` class.
+This can be

 # Creating a Custom Class

 Instead of conceptualising the class as an abstract blueprint, let's explore how to create